hsf-training/hsf-training-ml-gpu-webpage/_episodes/05-runtime.md

 Although there are different ways to evaluate the computational performance of your code, for the purpose of this tutorial the main metric that you're probably interested in is **run time**.

+An easy way to determine the run time for a particular section of code is to use the [Python time library](https://docs.python.org/3/library/time.html#time.time).

 ~~~
 import time
 mytime = time.time()
 print(mytime)
 ~~~
 {: .language-python}

+The `time.time()` function returns the time in seconds since January 1, 1970, 00:00:00 (UTC).
+By itself it's not always super useful, but for wrapping a piece of code and calculating the elapsed time between the start and end of that code it's a nice and simple method for determining run time.

 ~~~
 import time